-This is the original scan; It’s not in the best of conditions but at least it’s authentic:
+This is anoriginal scan of the dress pattern; It’s not in the best of conditions but at least it’s authentic!:

 I always like to make a version that’s fit for framing; the picture below is cleaned up with most of the imperfections removed:

 I have never in all my life heard of a ‘Pantie-Frock’ but apparently it has matching built-in knickers no less!
 I’m also ecstatic that the word frock has been used instead of a dress; you don’t see that word very often but it does remind me of my grandparents and when I was a child in the early seventies.

 Never need for shirt or frock,